Cusped Hitchin representations and Anosov representations of geometrically finite Fuchsian groups: Introduction

 In turn, the motivation for studying cusped Hitchin representations arises from an intriguing potential analogy with the augmented Teichm\"uller space from classical Teichm\"uller theory.
 The augmented Teichmuller space of a closed orientable surface $S$ is obtained by appending to the Teichm\"uller space of $S$ points corresponding to (marked) finite area hyperbolic structures on the complement in $S$ of any multicurve on $S$.
 Masur \cite{masur-wp} showed that the augmented Teichm\"uller space is the metric completion of Teichm\"uller space with the Weil-Petersson metric.
 Loftin and Zhang \cite{loftin-zhang} construct an analytic model for an augmented Hitchin component.
-In the near future, we plan to combine our work with thermodynamical results from a companion paper by Bray, Canary, Kao and Martone \cite{BCKM} to construct pressure metrics on deformation spaces of cusped Hitchin representations, generalizing work of Bridgeman, Canary, Labourie and Sambarino \cite{BCLS}.
+Bray, Canary, Kao and Martone \cite{BCKM2} combine our work with thermodynamical results from \cite{BCKM} to construct pressure metrics on deformation spaces of cusped Hitchin representations, generalizing work of Bridgeman, Canary, Labourie and Sambarino \cite{BCLS}.
 The hope is that this will allow us to investigate whether the augmented Hitchin component is the metric completion of the Hitchin component with the pressure metric.
+For further discussion of the conjectural geometric picture see the survey paper \cite{canary-hitchin}.

 We now turn to a more detailed discussion of our work.
 Let $\Gamma\subset \mathsf{PSL}(2,\mathbb R)$ be a geometrically finite group with limit set $\Lambda(\Gamma)\subset\partial\mathbb H^2$.
 Suppose that $\rho:\Gamma\to\mathsf{SL}(d,\mathbb K)$ is a representation and that we are given a continuous $\rho$-equivariant map